|The only reason I'm still coherent right now.|

 Near the toy area was a very beautifully decorated Studio Ghibli store and area.
 We couldn't even get in to look around because there were so many people.
 I tried to take a picture from outside and the hoards of people trying to move through the area kept shoving me around.
 Not intentionally.
 It was just very crowded.
 A lot of the stores along the streets of the city were closed for New Years, and the mall was one of the big things that was still open.
 This place is usually crowded but that was a whole new level.
 I can confidently say it looked like packed sardines.
 Talk about throwing myself into the middle of the culture! :)

-After two hours of searching for Victoria's Secret Michael and I decided to call it quits.
+After two hours of searching for Victoria's Secret M and I decided to call it quits.
 We did look at the other stores that we walked by, of course, but the one place we knew we wanted to find kept eluding us.

 Instead of heading back to post, however, we walked around some more.

 We ended up in the electronics market, which was closed also.
-Michael was kind of upset that so many places were closed.
+M was kind of upset that so many places were closed.
 He wanted to show me some places that he had been able to go to while I was still in the US.
 It was sweet, really.

-I trusted Michael's decision making here, though, and he said it was the route he and a friend took back to base the last time he was out here.
+I trusted M's decision making here, though, and he said it was the route he and a friend took back to base the last time he was out here.
 It was actually a very nice route.
 It took us through some older residential areas that had actual houses with yards!
 The yards were tiny, but the fact that they had yards was amazing.
 And they were actual houses, not apartment buildings!

 I think we got home around 9 pm?
 It was dark and this has been the absolute latest I have ever stayed up since arriving in Korea.
 We set up to watch a movie together while eating, Pirates of the Caribbean, and I ended up completely passing out.
-I finished most of my food, however, and I vaguely remember pushing the rest of my food at Michael as if to say "Can you take care of this for me?
+I finished most of my food, however, and I vaguely remember pushing the rest of my food at M as if to say "Can you take care of this for me?
 Put it in the fridge or something?"
-Of course I never said anything like that and Michael got annoyed at me for ruining his food setup by shoving my stuff in front of him.
+Of course I never said anything like that and M got annoyed at me for ruining his food setup by shoving my stuff in front of him.
 Ah, he puts up with me so much LOL.

 You'd think that after a night like that I would sleep like a baby until morning, right?
 WRONG!!
 Think Lex Luthor in Man of Steel for the proper inflection there.